 Invest in your comfort and safety by giving your gloves some TLC and learning how to waterproof your hiking gloves well.

-Show of hands: who’s experienced hands so wet in gloves so sodden you thought you’d never venture out again?
-With the Great British Weather as changeable as it is, it can’t just be me.
-While cold and numb hands can become a hazard to your safety in the mountains, wet hands won’t kill you so long as they stay warm.
-But the discomfort might really ruin your big mountain day, especially on cold and wet days when good gloves – sodden or not – are vital for insulation and wind protection.
-So, here we guide you through how to waterproof your hiking gloves.
-In no time, you’ll become a dab hand (ahem) at staying warm and dry.
+Show of hands: who has had their hands so wet in soggy gloves that they believed they’d never venture out again?
+With the Great British Weather being as unpredictable as it is, it can’t be just me.
+While cold and freezing hands might be dangerous in the mountains, wet hands will not harm you as long as they stay warm.
+But the pain might ruin your big mountain day, especially on cold and rainy days when proper gloves, wet or dry, are essential for insulation and wind protection.
+So, in this section, we’ll show you how to waterproof your hiking gloves.
+You’ll be an expert (ahem) at staying warm and dry in no time.

 Words: Francesca Donovan | Main image: Francesca Donovan